 Make a homemade taco seasoning mix for the stuffed spaghetti squash

-Obviously, I’m a big fan of beef when it comes to tacos (like here and here), but I love Mexican recipes with chicken too!
+Obviously, I’m a big fan of beef when it comes to tacos (like these crockpot shredded beef tacos and these Instant Pot beef tacos), but I love Mexican recipes with chicken too!
 I also love healthy spaghetti squash recipes that combine bold and bright flavors and that’s what this recipe is all about.

 How to make a healthy chicken fajita marinade?
 By using a homemade chicken fajita seasoning!